 How does Brexit affect marketing professionals?

-Growing up, we tell our children not to use the F-Word or the C-Word, but since June 23rd, 2016 there has been a new taboo added to the British vocabulary, the dreaded B-Word; Brexit.
+Growing up, we tell our children not to use the F-Word, but since June 23rd, 2016 there has been a new taboo added to the British vocabulary, the dreaded B-Word; Brexit.

 Regardless of your personal views on the historic vote, it is clear to see that there has been, and will continue to be, a long period of instability and uncertainty for the UK.
 The specific levels of uncertainty vary from sector to sector, with speculation across numerous markets leaving everybody with a sense of unease.